denten-books/plain-text/3-format.md

 present it effectively" [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles wrote about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
 The distinction between the idea of text, its content, and its presentation, its form, entails the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
-In this way, two editions of the same text---two disparate things---deploy the same "signifying strategies," and could in fact refer to the same work.
-The various editions of Shakespeare's *King Lear*, to take a canonical example, differ from each other slightly but nevertheless refer to the same work of art.
-We saw a similar distinction in the discussion about technique, where writers made a distinction between the object of art, a transcendent idea or content of the work, and the object itself which contained the work's immanent, physical characteristics.
+In this way, two slightly diverging editions of the same text---the various editions of Shakespeare's *King Lear*, to take a canonical example---nevertheless refer to the same work of art.
+The work of art refers to a transcendent idea or content of the work, where the individual editions or copies are contained within the work's immanent, formal characteristics.

-As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text object and what counts for the matter belonging to its signifying strategies depends on the kind of object at hand.
-In this way, when reading a novel the reader may ignore the line length.
+As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text and what counts for the content belonging to its signifying strategies depends on the kind of object at hand.
+For example, when reading a novel readers commonly ignore variations in line length.
 The length of an average line in Herman Melville's *Moby Dick* changes with the edition.
 Line lengths are not usually important in novels, we would say; they carry no meaning.
-But when reading poetry, the reader understands line length to be an integral part of the text's "signifying strategies."
+But when reading poetry, the reader does understand line length to be an integral part of the text's "signifying strategies."
 The distinction between form and content in that sense propagates a kind of value formation, by which we are asked to separate those attributes of the text that are meaningful from those that are not.
 Some notion of form in that distinction implies disposable form, asking us to identify those physical attributes of the text that can be omitted in the interpretation or the reproduction of texts.
-One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or to do way with the idiosyncrasies of a writer's handwriting.
+One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or to do away with the idiosyncrasies of a writer's handwriting.
 Those parts of the text that are deemed insignificant are omitted, while those dimmed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."

-The traditional distinction between form and content helps us perceive yet another sense of "form," by which theorists often identify quite the opposite to what is meant by form in the sense of a disposable shape.
-Consider that under traditional, Platonic definitions form denotes the essential properties of the object.
+The conventional distinction between form and content helps us perceive yet another sense of "form," by which theorists often identify quite the opposite to what is meant by form in the sense of a disposable shape.
+Consider that under canonical, Platonic definitions, "form" often denotes the essential, not merely contingent, properties of an object.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, corrupted even, version of that perfect idea.
 The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect exemplars.
-A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them into "class instances" [@hoare_record_1965;
+A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them into "class instances" [@hoare_record_1965; @nygaard_history_1981].
-@nygaard_history_1981].
 The abstract class can further be modified or extended when called into action.
-In this way the abstract category of chairs becomes a given chair, complete with individual flaws and imperfections.
+In this way, the abstract category of "chairs" becomes a given chair, complete with individual flaws and imperfections.
 I could, for example, modify the chair by attaching a small desk.
-It still remains a chair.
-As before, the flaws an modification are considered insignificant compared to the perfected form of the ideal chair.
+The modified chair remains a chair.
+As before, flaws and emendations are considered insignificant when compared to the perfected form of the ideal chair.
 In the idealist tradition, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]

 So far, I have been using the term "form" quite liberally, relying on the reader's intuitions about its use in everyday language.
 A closer look at the